fiorinin/Hasher/README.md

 * Option to pick estimation
 * Option to pick refresh
 * config.js is in form {"name":"xyz",...}, instead of name: {...}
+* Hashing speed is based on 5 last reported HR by miner
+* If you experience slowdowns, you might want to minimize the app.
+Mining speed is not altered and you might get a better experience using your PC in the meantime.
+* Grey buttons when mining
+* USD should be 2 decimals